doccano/doccano/README.md

 <img src="./docs/upload.png" alt="Upload project" width=600>

-The text items should be provided in csv format.
+The text items should be provided in txt format.
 As of now, it must contain only texts.
+Each line must contain a text:

 ```python
 EU rejects German call to boycott British lamb.